 The Math Readiness Assessment Window

-- Dana Middle will administer the math placement test on Monday, May 23rd and Tuesday, May 24th.
+- Dana Middle will administer the math placement test in the month of May.

 SDUSD Middle School Principals